newt0/sui-articles/en/slush-strategies-defi-inside-your-wallet.md

 ## Overview

 Decentralized finance (DeFi) lets you put your crypto to work on the blockchain and earn returns.
 It’s powerful, but using it often means figuring out different apps and unfamiliar steps.
 That friction prevents many people from getting started.
-That’s why we built **Slush**: a simple, cross-platform wallet that makes using Sui feel as easy as any everyday app.
+That’s why we built Slush: a simple, cross-platform wallet that makes using Sui feel as easy as any everyday app.

 Today, Slush takes another step forward.
-Say hello to **Slush Strategies**, a new, simple way to earn onchain.
+Say hello to Slush Strategies, a new, simple way to earn onchain.
 There’s no need to visit external apps.
 Just tap and earn.
 In this blog, we’ll explain Slush, break down Strategies, and show you how it simplifies DeFi.

 ## What Is Slush?
 The Easiest Way to Explore Sui